 Disposal

-Although the Dominican Republic regularly dispose of its ammunition, no systematic information about the yearly amount in tonnes has been found.
+Although the Dominican Republic regularly disposes of its ammunition, no systematic information about the yearly amount in tonnes has been found.

 Needs